antolu/KTH-Cpp-DD1388/01-intro/inquiry.md

 ```

 And one has to choose a proper magnitude for epsilon.
 This way two numerical values are equal if the difference is smaller than a preset, and is the only way to accurately check if two single- or double-precision values are the same.

+> Why is it important to test the boundary conditions of an implementation, especially in the case of count_if_followed_by?

+Boundary values are typically where an implementation needs double checking so the algorithm does precisely what it's supposed to do.

+> Describe how the testcase tests if a pointer is accessing an element outside the range specified

+When the pointer accesses an element outside of the range specified, it accesses memory not belongning to the array.
+Thus it can yield very strange results.

+### Will It Float? (temporaries, resource management, valgrind)

+> What constructors are invoked, and when?
+List the corresponding lines and name the invoked constructor
+First constructor (some other constructor), explicit initialisation,
+Second constructor (copy-constructor), implicit assignment
+Third constructor (copy-constructor), copy initialisation
+Forth constructor (default constructor), default initialisation

+> Will there be any temporaries created, if so; when?

+> What will happen if we try to free a dynamically allocated array through delete p, instead of delete [] p?
+Segfault.